kittykatattack/thepoetrybook/book.markdown

 ### How to make your own book ###

+First, make sure you have a local web server runnning.
+If you're using OSX, [Here's how to do that](http://osxdaily.com/2012/09/02/start-apache-web-server-mac-os-x/).
+On other platforms, [try XAMMP](http://www.apachefriends.org/en/xampp.html).
+If you're not afraid of the command line, you could [try a simple Python webserver](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python).
+Or just, to make things really easy, download [Brackets](http://www.brackets.io/) and the latest version of [Chrome](https://www.google.com/intl/en/chrome/browser/) and then launch any project's index.html file by clicking Bracket's lightning bolt icon.
+Brackets will create a local web server for you automatically.

+Next, [Download the source files](https://github.com/kittykatattack/thepoetrybook/releases), put them in your local web server, and view the index.html file in a web browser.
+You can then start writing your own poetry book.

 Use a plain text editor to write a markdown document.
 Or, you can use a free online markdown editor, [like this one](http://dillinger.io).
 (If you want to get fancy, download the latest version of [Brackets](http://brackets.io) and install the markdown extension from the extension manager).
 The Poetry Book uses an improved style of markdown called GFM, which [adds some extra useful features](https://help.github.com/articles/github-flavored-markdown).
 (Here's a good [markdown cheat-sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) you can use while you're learning to write markdown documents.)

 What does a markdown document look like?
 Here's an example of a markdown document that will create a book with two pages of poems.